ethz-let/MathJax-Node-Accessibility-Demo/readme.md

 ## Procedure:

 A client sends a request to the endpoint "/process" containing the header and body information as mentioned in "Summary".

 If the header api-key has been validated successfully the body is validated for correct structure.
-It the seconds validation also is successful the procedure goes on with the actual processing: Each key of the body's JSON is used as input and for each of these keys an output consisting of a SVG, invisible MathML and Speaktext is created.
+If the seconds validation also is successful the procedure goes on with the actual processing:

+Each key's value of the body's JSON is used as input and for each of these values an output consisting of a SVG, invisible MathML and Speaktext is generated.
-Once this step was successful the application will send a response to the client containing the output data.
+Once this step has ended successfully the application will send a response to the client containing the output data.

 ## Procedure (technical view):